 For those that are local, you can still buy a cup or bags of beans, still roasted, literally, with Joe’s machina, Joe’s “machine”!
 And his mano (“his hand”), is still evident, in the hands that roast coffee, the hands of those he taught and taught well!

 I have thought about writing this for months and it is because, I’ve thought about this man for months.
 Both his life and his passing has deeply affected me.
 I have much to say, much I want to tell you, much I want to share with you and yes, much I want to teach about much that he has taught me.
 So, it is my hope to pay my teacher, a master teacher, the respect and the credit he deserves.
-And it is my greatest hope as he has done for me that I can impart to you, the art and mastery of the world’s second most traded commodities, coffee!
+And it is my greatest hope as he has done for me that I can impart to you, some of the art and mastery of the world’s second most traded commodities, coffee!

 Java Joe – Joseph J. Palozzi